wreising/Week_8-Project_2-QuickCook/README.md

-# Week_8-Project_2-QuickCook

-## QuickCook!

-*Project Requirements*
+#QuickCook

+##Recipe Manager for quick, short ingertient list, recipies.

+---

+##Project Descrioption:

+R

+Screenshot

+---

+Usage:

+---

+##Project Requirements

-🟩 Must use Node.js and Express.js to create a RESTful API
+🟩 Must use Node.js and Express.js to create a 🟩 RESTful API
 🟩 Must use MySQL and the Sequelize ORM for the database
 🟩 Must have both GET and POST routes for retrieving and adding new data
 🟩 Must use at least one new library, package, or technology that we haven’t discussed